sbooeshaghi/Opentrons/SOFTWARE/protocols/README.md

 ## Protocols

-This folder contains some prototypical protocols to run on the opentrons labrobot:
+This folder contains 3 protocols:
 * `Split pool barcoding protocol.py`: This protocol was made as a first attempt to implement split pool barcoding.
 An illustration of the robot's movements is given below:
     <img src="https://docs.google.com/drawings/d/1s5QHfnEp51puA-EM0dRq3Lt1DKOwjgXPsQVOSv0aLy8/export/png" width="300">